jeffbass/imagenode/docs/settings-yaml.rst

 1. name: The name you specify here will be the name that is put into the event log messages recorded by the hub.
 2. type: DS18B20 is the only choice for now; others are in testing
-3. gpio: Which GPIO pin to read the sensor from.
+3. gpio: Which GPIO pin reads the sensor.
 Pin 4 is the one most commonly used for "one-wire" sensors like the DS18B20
 4. read_interval_minutes: How often the sensor measurements should be read, specified in minutes